Urban Scout and The Dead Nettles

 Show your support and appreciation for Urban Scout

-10 Comments on “Urban Scout and The Dead Nettles”
+10 responses to “Urban Scout and The Dead Nettles”

 1. You rock!
 I’ve been wondering about this plant for a year or more.
 I see a green binge in my near future.
 The yard already has chickweed, deadnettle, and dandelion growing.
 With the leftover corn salad (another potherb) from last year’s garden.
 Thanks.